umbraco/UmbracoDocs/Umbraco8FAQ.md

 As Umbraco 7 is open source, you'll be able to use it, well, forever.
 You should though be aware that Umbraco HQ is only committed to supporting this version up until a specific date.

-We will continue to provide necessary updates in regard to bug and security fixes for Umbraco 7 up until the September 30th 2023.

 New features will not be added to Umbraco 7 going forward, and the last planned minor release for Umbraco 7 was Umbraco 7.15.0 which was released on July 9th 2019.

+Umbraco 7.15 will be supported till the end of June 2021, after which it will enter the Security phase.
+In this phase only security issues will be fixed.

+By the end of September 2023 Umbraco 7 will be considered End Of Life (EOL), and we will no longer recommend using it.

-If you are an Umbraco Gold Partner or have a support plan with Umbraco HQ, we will continue to provide technical support for Umbraco 7 projects until February 28th 2021.
+We will continue to provide necessary updates in regard to bug and security fixes for Umbraco 7 up until the September 2023.

+Learn more about the Support and Security phases as well as get all the dates related to the life-cycle of Umbraco 7 in the [Support, LTS and EOL blog post](https://umbraco.com/blog/announcement-support-lts-and-eol-for-umbraco-cms-cloud-and-packages/).

 ## What are the highlights of Umbraco 8?